Bye Bye Braverman: Plot

-The four attend a funeral presided over by a long-winded rabbi (King), which turns out to be the wrong funeral.
+The four attend a funeral presided over by a long-winded rabbi, which turns out to be the wrong funeral.
 They finally arrive at the cemetery in time for the burial.

 During their trip, the four engage in extensive discussions on popular culture and religion.
 Rieff periodically experiences absurdist fantasy episodes or daydreams involving his own mortality, eventually delivering a soliloquy to a vast array of gravestones bringing the dead up to date on what they have missed lately.